Louis Cazot La Grenade: Biography

 Louis Cazot appeared as a figure around 1763-1765 in Grenada when he was noted as having converted to Protestantism and had sworn allegiance to the English crown.
-Cazot began a trading company around this time and in 1773 founded a Liqueur company with a recipe that was said to have been given to him by a Dutch trader who wanted a free ride to the island of Grenada, in return the Dutchman gave Cazot the recipe to his family’s liqueur.
-In 1791 Cazot was one of the four men who wrote a letter to George Washington requesting asylum due to the treatment of mulattos on the island of Grenada, however the letter was ignored.
+Cazot began a trading company around this time and in 1773 founded a Liqueur company with a recipe that was said to have been given to him by a Dutch trader who wanted a free trip to the island of Grenada, in return the Dutchman gave Cazot the recipe to his family’s liqueur.
+He became a naturalised British subject on the 9th of August 1785.
+He founded the St George’s coloured militia in the early 1790s using freedmen and slaves as the troops.
+The Colonial secretary Edward Matthew nominated La Grenade to be given the king’s sanction to wear a gold medal with his black ribbon (which he received earlier for distinction in the service of capturing runaway slaves).
+In 1791, Cazot was one of the four men who wrote a letter to George Washington and congress, requesting asylum due to the treatment of mulattos on the island of Grenada, however the letter was ignored.
+In 1792 Louis Cazot among other Mulattos of the colony reconfirmed their allegiance to the British crown.

 During the 1795-1796 revolt in Grenada, Louis Cazot La Grenade fought against Julien Fedon on the side of the British.
 He led the St George’s Coloured militia and defended the city against the assault by Fedon.
-On the 8th April 1795 the coloured militia (which numbered around 200) led by Cazot attacked the rebel camp, however that attacked proved unsuccessful.For his contributions in the militia (before and during the revolt), Louis Cazot was made Captain in the British army.
+On 8 April 1795 the coloured militia (which numbered around 200) led by Cazot attacked the rebel camp, however that attacked proved unsuccessful.
+For his contributions in the militia (before and during the revolt), Louis Cazot was made Captain in the British army.

-He died in 1808 and was buried in Morne Jaloux in Grenada.
-His land holdings went to his son Louis La Grenade Jr (February 1776 - 23rd September 1850).
+He died in 1808 at the age of 75, and was buried in Morne Jaloux in Grenada.
+His land holdings went to his son Louis La Grenade II (February 1776 - 23 September 1850).

+His direct descendant Sybil La-Grenade founded the De La Grenade industries which sells the liqueur supposedly given to Louis Cazot LaGrenade in 1773, among other products.